WorkSafeBC coverage and claims

-WorkSafeBC provides benefits to you if you're injured because of, or in the course of, your duties.
-In addition to normal workplace activities, WorkSafeBC coverage includes situations such as
+WorkSafeBC provides benefits if you're injured because of, or during, your duties.
+In addition to normal workplace activities, WorkSafeBC coverage includes situations such as:

 - Travelling to or from meetings

 - Training (government or private) that your supervisor has approved

 Normal daily travel to and from your home to the workplace is not covered by WorkSafeBC.

 Other work situations or types of employees covered by WorkSafeBC include the following:

 Students on paid work placements with a ministry (such as co-op work terms or similar) are covered by WorkSafeBC in the event of a workplace injury.
 Students on unpaid work experience may have coverage from their university or college.
 Contact a safety specialist through AskMyHR to learn more.

 Employees are eligible for up to six months coverage while working outside of B.C.
 Contact a safety specialist through AskMyHR to review terms and conditions of eligibility.

 If you are on leave to conduct union business, you are covered by the union for WorkSafeBC.
 Claims inquiries should be directed to the appropriate union representative.